 Our Modified E-MC (MEMC) task model: We present MEMC task model, where HC tasks have one period T_i , while LC tasks, in addition to their desired period T_i , have four other periods.
 Each of these periods reveals QoS of LC tasks according to a specific execution mode of HC tasks.
 T_i^{NR} and T_i^{OV} are the periods of LC tasks in the normal and overrun operation of HC tasks and fault-free scenario, respectively.
-T_i^{FO} and T_i^{CR} are the periods of LC tasks with the normal and overrun operation of HC tasks and fault-free scenario, respectively.
-T_i^{FO} and T_i^{CR} are the periods are bigger than or equal to the desired period, and show the minimum achievable release frequency for jobs of the LC tasks in each mode.
+T_i^{FO} and T_i^{CR} are the periods of LC tasks with the normal and overrun operation of HC tasks and fault occurrence, respectively.
+These periods are bigger than or equal to the desired period, and show the minimum achievable release frequency for jobs of the LC tasks in each mode.
 Details of the binary search method to find the proper periods are clarified in Section 4.3.
 Table 2 shows the notation used for variables throughout this paper.